 I have delivered papers at several conferences in Germany, the UK, and the USA.
-Conferences are the great opportunities to meet artists and scholars to exchange ideas.
+Conferences are great opportunities to meet artists and scholars to exchange ideas.

-2018 — “An Enemy or a Çapulcu?: Thomas Ostemeier’s Theatrical Reflection on Turkey’s Gezi Park Protests in the 19th Istanbul Theatre Festival,” Turkish-German Relations in Turkey and Germany, The German Studies Association Conference, Pittsburgh, Pennsylvania, September 27-30.
+2018 — “An Enemy or a Çapulcu?: Thomas Ostemeier’s Theatrical Reflection on Turkey’s Gezi Park Protests in the 19th Istanbul Theatre Festival,” Turkish-German Relations in Turkey and Germany, German Studies Association Conference, Pittsburgh, Pennsylvania, September 27-30.

 2018 — “Theatre as Women’s Counter-Election Campaigns,” Baustelle Brecht II / Working with Brecht II, Literaturforum im Brecht-Haus.
 Berlin, Germany, June 26.